SpongePowered/SpongeDocs/source/index.rst

 Sponge for server admins
 ------------------------

 - **[[Server Admins Portal\|Server-Admins]]** - A central resource for all things related to server administration.
 - :doc:`frequently-asked-questions` - Frequently asked questions about Sponge.
 - :doc:`bukkit-compatibility` - What's changed?
 Will my old stuff work?
-    - [[Using Forge mods with Sponge\|Forge-Mods]] - What's the deal with Forge mods?
+- :doc:`forge-mods` - What's the deal with Forge mods?
 Do they work with Sponge?
 - [[Setting up a Sponge Server\|Sponge-Server-Setup]] - Guide on how to start your very own server using Sponge.
-    - [[Troubleshooting Common Problems\|Troubleshooting]] - Find answers to the most common problems that occur here.
+- :doc:`troubleshooting` - Find answers to the most common problems that occur here.

 Sponge for plugin developers
 ----------------------------